-Number of Guests
+Number of guests

-Larger number of guests means more mouths to feed.
+In addition to the budget, the size of your wedding guest list will dictate how to choose your wedding menu.
+A larger number of guests means more mouths to feed.
 If you want to save a bit of cash, consider spending less per plate.
 If you’ve got some extra room in your budget, splurging for more impressive dishes isn’t out of the question.

 Another option is adding a touch of sentimentality to your dishes by having them point to important points in your relationship.
 If the two of you are breakfast people, maybe include a cereal bar (they’re very “in”).
-If you got engaged in Italy, pizzas, pastas and arancini could be featured in your buffet.
+If you got engaged in Italy, pizzas, pasta and arancini could be featured in your wedding buffet.
 Feel free to be creative but make sure not to mix too many flavours.

 There’s a good chance that one or two of your guests will have dietary restrictions.
 You don’t want to add chaos to your reception by triggering one of your guests’ nut allergies or accidentally feeding meat to a vegan friend, so getting this info ASAP is key.
-Oftentimes caterers are up to challenge of creating separate dishes for them, but they’ll need to know in advance so that they have the supplies on hand.
-If you don’t want to go around asking everyone personally, you may want to leave space for them to indicate dietary restrictions on their response card.
+Oftentimes caterers are up to the challenge of creating separate dishes for them, but they’ll need to know in advance so that they have the supplies on hand.
+If you don’t want to go around asking everyone personally, you will want to leave space for them to indicate dietary restrictions on their wedding RSVP card.

-The More the Merrier
+The more the merrier

-Don’t Forget the Drinks
+Don’t forget the drinks

 Speaking of the open bar (or cash bar), make sure you’ve also hashed out your drink details as well.
 You’ll want to consider everything from crafting signature cocktails to making sure your liquor license is in order.